Instant Confirmation

 Last admission - 04:30 PM

-* Please check the official website for detailed business hours and holidays.
+* Please check the official website for detailed operating hours and closing days.
 Check here

 58-1 Honmokusannotani, Naka Ward, Yokohama, Kanagawa 231-0824 Japan